abhamra/quill/README.md

 _Note_: Variable names cannot start with a number, but otherwise can contain alphanumeric entries.

 ### Types and their Values:
 In Quill, we refer to the types in all lowercase, as such: qubit, qreg, cbit, creg, int, float.
 Below are more details on what values they hold and how to instantiate them.
+Also important to note is that variables can only be (currently) instantiated with types qubit, qreg, cbit, and creg.
+This is likely to change, but the decision was made to ease through the learning process first (as there is a lot more intricacy involved when you allow free reign with integers and floats by virtue of their usage).

 1. Qubit: Can take on the values `0`, `1`, `+`, and `-`, representing the Z and X computational bases.
 2. QReg: Can take on the values `qubit[N]`, where qubit is one of the Qubit values, and N is an integer.
 An example is `+[3]`.
 In addition, you can "add" QRegs together during instantiation, which acts as a tensor product.
 An example of this is `0[4] + +[3] + 1[2]`.
 In this way, you can instantiate different ranges of a QReg with different values.